belgattitude/nextjs-monorepo-example/.changeset/breezy-comics-decide.md

 "nextjs-app": minor
 ---

-Example using vitest instead of jest
+Example using vitest/happy-dom instead of jest

+Current basic unit test suite went from +/-12s to +/-5s on github action.